guysqr/release-machine-workshop/prerequisites.md

 ### Creating a project

-You create a new AWS CDK project by invoking cdk init in an empty directory.
+You create a new AWS CDK project by invoking cdk init in an empty userspace directory.

 ```
+cd ~
 mkdir cdk-hello-world
 cd cdk-hello-world
 cdk init app --language python